 Claudia A. Fox Tree

 (She/Her/Hers) M.Ed. in Educational Research, Northeastern University; Secondary Special Education Certification, Fitchburg State College; B.A. in Psychology and Anthropology, University of Massachusetts (Boston).
-She has been an IDEAS Instructor and Lincoln Public Schools middle school special education teacher for over 30 years.
-Claudia has presented keynote addresses, courses, panels, and workshops on First Nations people, microaggressions, transforming curriculum, culturally responsive teaching, white privilege, and social justice.
-Additionally, Claudia was the first speaker at the Boston’s Women’s March in 2017 and has lead several protest marches in Boston.
+Claudia has been an IDEAS Instructor since 1991 and a Lincoln Public Schools middle school special education teacher for over 35 years.
+Claudia has presented keynote addresses, courses, panels, and workshops on decolonizing anti-racism, microaggressions, transforming curriculum, culturally responsive teaching, settler privilege, and social justice.
+Additionally, Claudia was the first speaker at the Boston’s Women’s March in 2017 and has led several protest marches in Boston.
 She contributed a chapter, “Aren’t They All Dead?
 Covert Racism and Native Americans” in Covert Racism: Theories, Institutions, and Experiences edited by R. D. Coates.
 Claudia is the proud mother of five adult children and four affectionate cats (Mesa, Luna, Salem, and Bagheera).

 Lateefah has been in the education field for 20 years.
 Originally from Washington D.C., Lateefah came to Boston as an undergraduate where she earned a B.A. from Boston University, M.Ed. from Lesley University and a C.A.G.S. from Simmons College.
 She began her educational journey in inclusion and LEP classrooms as a 1st, 3rd and 4th grade classroom teacher.
 She then became a literacy specialist for upper elementary school struggling readers, before solidly placing her feet in roles of school leadership.
 She was an instructional coach before becoming the upper Elementary School Principal at the Boston Renaissance Charter Public School.
 Now as a METCO Director Lateefah is extending her work as an educational leader providing support to educators in Westwood, MA.